-This constitution has been voted on and accepted at the AGM on July 11th, 2019, in Pretoria, South Africa.
+This constitution has been voted on and accepted at the AGM on July 22nd, 2022, in Alicante, Spain.

 The name of the Charitable Incorporated Organisation (“the CIO”) is the International Group for the Psychology of Mathematics Education.